JotaKas/GenoClust-DEC/README.md

 ## Introduction

-This project implements a sophisticated Deep Embedded Clustering (DEC) approach for analyzing genomic data.
-It combines the power of autoencoders for dimensionality reduction with advanced clustering techniques to uncover patterns in high-dimensional genomic datasets.
+This project implements Deep Embedded Clustering (DEC) approach for analyzing genomic data.
+It combines the power of autoencoders for dimensionality reduction and information extraction with density based clustering techniques to uncover patterns in high-dimensional genomic datasets.
 The project is particularly designed to work with one-hot encoded genomic data, making it suitable for a wide range of genomic analysis tasks.

 The main goals of this project are:
-1. To reduce the dimensionality of complex genomic data using deep autoencoders
+1. To reduce the dimensionality of complex genomic data while keeping relevant information and "diluting" bias using deep autoencoders
 2. To perform clustering on the reduced-dimension data to identify meaningful groups or patterns
 3. To visualize the clustered data using t-SNE for intuitive interpretation
-4. To evaluate the quality of clustering using various metrics
+4. To select the optimal hyperparameter for the Density-based clustering approach used

-This project is ideal for researchers and data scientists working in bioinformatics, genomics, and related fields who need to analyze large-scale genomic datasets efficiently.
+This project is for researchers and data scientists working in bioinformatics, genomics, and related fields who need to analyze large-scale genomic datasets efficiently.

 ## Project Structure